 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around March 15, 2022.
 This date is subject to change due to shipping delays beyond our control.

-In this "beautifully rendered" novel about war, migration, and the power of telling our stories, three generations of a Chinese family search for a place to call home (Georgia Hunter, New York Times bestselling author)."Within every misfortune there is a blessing and within every blessing, the seeds of misfortune, and so it goes, until the end of time."
+"Within every misfortune there is a blessing and within every blessing, the seeds of misfortune, and so it goes, until the end of time."

 It is 1938 in China and, as a young wife, Meilin’s future is bright.
 But with the Japanese army approaching, Meilin and her four year old son, Renshu, are forced to flee their home.
 Relying on little but their wits and a beautifully illustrated hand scroll, filled with ancient fables that offer solace and wisdom, they must travel through a ravaged country, seeking refuge.

 Years later, Renshu has settled in America as Henry Dao.
 Though his daughter is desperate to understand her heritage, he refuses to talk about his childhood.
 How can he keep his family safe in this new land when the weight of his history threatens to drag them down?
 Yet how can Lily learn who she is if she can never know her family’s story?

 Spanning continents and generations, Peach Blossom Spring is a bold and moving look at the history of modern China, told through the story of one family.
 It’s about the power of our past, the hope for a better future, and the haunting question: What would it mean to finally be home?

 "Left me pondering how the stories we choose to pass down have the power not only to define us, but to buoy us.” —Georgia Hunter, author of We Were the Lucky Ones